Contact Lens vs. EVO ICL | What's The Difference?

-What is the difference between a contact lens and the Visian ICL?
-Is the Visian ICL better than contacts or are contacts better than the ICL?
+What is the difference between a contact lens and the EVO ICL (EVO)?
+Is the EVO ICL better than contacts or are contacts better than the ICL?
 Both are something that go into your eyes and help to correct your vision, but what sets them apart?

 The lens can help with:

-The Visian ICL within the US is currently approved for:
+The EVO ICL within the US is currently approved for:

-- Visian ICL – corrects severe myopia (up to -20 diopters)1
+- EVO ICL – corrects severe myopia (up to -20 diopters)1

-- Visian Toric ICL – corrects myopia (up to -16 diopters) & astigmatism (up to 4 diopters)
+- EVO+ ICL – corrects myopia (up to -16 diopters) & astigmatism (up to 4 diopters)

-By addressing your visual needs, the Visian ICL provides a lens uniquely made for your eyes.
+By addressing your visual needs, the EVO ICL provides a lens uniquely made for your eyes.

-Why do some people call Visian ICL an "implantable contact lens"?
+Why do some people call EVO ICL an "implantable contact lens"?

-Although some people say the Visian ICL is like an implantable contact lens, the official name of the lens is an Implantable Collamer® Lens, or ICL for short.
+Although some people say the EVO ICL is like an implantable contact lens, the official name of the lens is an Implantable Collamer® Lens, or ICL for short.

 What is a contact lens?